Magical Sempai (Tejina Senpai) is a manga series by Azu. It has been serialized in Weekly Young Magazine since February 2016.

-Magical Sempai (AKA Tejina-sempai) is a series by the mangaka Azu.
-The story begins when the protagonist, the Assistant, is forced to join a club as part of school regulations.
-They end up joining a stage magic club, where his sempai is precisely everything that the club president should not be; immature and with Performance Anxiety so intense that whenever anyone is watching them they flub the tricks they're doing every time.
-Later on, Saki-chan, a street performer who has a less than sibling-like relationship with her brother joins.
+The story begins when the protagonist is forced to join a club as part of school regulations.
+He ends up joining the Magic Club, where his sempai is precisely what a club president shouldn't be; immature and with Performance Anxiety so intense that whenever anyone is watching her, she flubs the tricks she's doing every time.
+Later on, Saki-chan, a street performer who has a less than sibling-like relationship with her brother, joins.
 Hilarity Ensues.

-The comic is currently being published in English by Kodansha Comics.
+The manga is currently being published in English by Kodansha Comics.
 You can find a preview of Chapter 1 here.

 Magical Sempai contains examples of:

 - Beach Episode: Chapters 61 and 62 focus on the Magic Club going to the beach and using it as a training camp.

 - Disappearing Box: Notable in that in Chapter 12, Assistant tries to get Sempai to hide because visitors are coming, and he quickly realizes that there's nowhere for her to go; all of the props that she could hide in could potentially have a trap door that would let her escape.
 The disappearing box trick proper is introduced as early as Chapter 2.

 - Distracted by the Sexy: Sempai tries to overcome her embarrassment by wearing an even more embarrassing Playboy Bunny outfit while performing the Cup and Ball trick to Assistant.
 It appears to work and she performs the trick successfully, though it's probably because he's failing to look at her in the face, and sadly the outfit slips off of her after she cheers triumphantly to the trick's conclusion.

 - "Do It Yourself" Theme Tune: Himika Akaneya, Sister's Japanese voice actress, sung the opening theme as a member of the idol group i☆Ris.